RoshanPMahesh/Power-Quality-Website/roshan_notebook/README.md

 - Nicole had gotten the PCB to pass inspection, so we didn't need to congregate as a group to debug it.
 - Submitted the board for the 4th round.
 - Images of the power supply schematics are in the repo labeled "ECE 445 Power Supply Schematic.png".

+# ESP32 work: April 3, 2024

+Objective: Set up ESP32 code to connect the ESP32 to the internet and send data to the database.

+- Using the ESP32 dev board, I connected the ESP32 to the internet and then was able to send data to the database.
+You can see the code if you go to the arduino_code folder, there's an esp32.ino file.
+- Connecting the ESP32 to the internet wasn't hard due to plenty of available documentation and the Wifi.h library.
+This worked right away.
+- Sending data to the database ended up being very difficult and took hours to debug.
+I was using a library to get this done, but it just wasn't working.
+I kept getting a timeout error when the ESP32 was trying to connect with the database.
+- To fix this, I shifted to another library that had a GitHub repo that showed how to read and write data to and from the database.
+Using this new library ended up working, as I was able to read and write data.
+- We were never able to get the control unit on the PCB working, so this code ended up being useless as it wasn't used.
+However, if the PCB worked, we could've just plugged this code in.

 # TA Meeting: April 3, 2024